-So your heading to Borneo and want to have a true jungle experience in a Kinabatangan lodge but on backpacker budget?
-Well after 4 days in the remote rainforest I can recommend you look no further than Uncle Tan’s on the Kinabatangan River, a few hours from Sandakan / Sepilok and easily one of the best camping spots in Malaysia!
+So you are backpacking Borneo and want to have a true jungle experience in a Kinabatangan lodge but on backpacker budget?
+Well after 4 days in the remote rainforest I can recommend you look no further than Uncle Tan’s Jungle Camp on the Kinabatangan River, only a few hours from Sandakan / Sepilok and easily one of the best camping spots in Malaysia!
 It is absolutely mind blowing, a once-in-a-lifetime adventure that will leave you desperate for more!
 And as far as Borneo wildlife tours go – Its was a complete success!
-In our short stay we managed to see 77 species of WILD animals including 26 species of birds, 6 primates, lizards, giant crocodiles (4-5m) and a ridiculous amount of bugs….
-The biggest highlight for me was seeing Orang-utans on three separate occasions which for me fulfilled a childhood dream!
+In our short stay we managed to see 77 species of WILD animals including 26 species of birds, 6 primates, lizards, giant crocodiles (4-5m) and a ridiculous amount of bugs…. however the biggest highlight for me was seeing Orang-utans on three separate occasions which for me fulfilled a childhood dream!
 I mean really, how incredible and all thanks to Uncle Tan’s Jungle Camp!

-Uncle Tan’s Wildlife Camp is on a piece of Native Land near the Lokan River, a tributary of the Kinabatangan which is the second longest river in Malaysia and renown for its wildlife and fascinating habitats.
-As with many plots of Native Land in the Kinabatangan their site remains uncleared of its jungle though meant for cultivation of palm plantation.
-The native owner who leased the land to them has agreed not to clear the land for palm plantation so by staying here by staying here you are helping to preserve this sanctuary for future generations!
+Uncle Tan Borneo is located on a piece of native land near the Lokan River, a tributary of the Kinabatangan which is the second longest river in Malaysia and renown for its wildlife and fascinating habitats.
+Sadly it is in a minority of sites in the Kinabatangan region that have not cleared their original jungle for cultivation of palm plantation.
+The native owner who leased the land to Uncle Tan has agreed not to clear the land for palm plantation so by staying here you are helping to preserve this sanctuary for future generations!
 The location is a little bit more “remote” than most other options I looked up and is the only realistic option for doing borneo on a budget without sacrificing doing borneo wildlife tours completely!
-Not that I think the wildlife really cares how much you pay, and being located between a Forest Reserve and Wildlife Sanctuary means there is plenty of opportunity to see, well pretty much everything!
+Not that I think the wildlife really cares how much you pay and being located between a Forest Reserve and Wildlife Sanctuary means there is plenty of opportunity to see … well pretty much everything!

-It is possible to stay only one night (2D/1N) at the Camp although to get the best experience, I would recommend at-least two or three night’s stay before returning to the Uncle Tan sepilok base.
-With a night’s stay, you will still get to do one night safari as well as one morning safari but you won’t have enough time to do the guided trek in the jungle the next day as you would be leaving the Camp… As I discussed with the head guide, the longer you stay the more chance’s you have to see different wildlife and we opted for a 3D/2N package [371 RM from their base in Sepilok) and extended our stay for a very reasonable 127 RM per night which includes all river Safaris, jungle treks, accommodation in camp huts, 3 meals a day (B,L,D), coffee/tea available all day plus some tea time snacks and biscuits.
+It is possible to stay only one night (2D/1N) at Uncle Tan’s Jungle Camp although to get the best experience, I would recommend at-least two or three night’s stay before returning to the Uncle Tan sepilok base.
+With a night’s stay, you will still get to do one night safari as well as one morning safari but you won’t have enough time to do the guided trek in the jungle the next day as you would be leaving the Camp… As I discussed with the head guide, the longer you stay the more chance’s you have to see different wildlife and we opted for a 3D/2N package [371 RM return including transfers from the Uncle Tan sepilok base) and extended our stay for a very reasonable 127 RM per night which includes all river Safaris, jungle treks, accommodation in camp huts, 3 meals a day (B,L,D), coffee/tea available all day plus some tea time snacks and biscuits.
 All very reasonable prices – who said you can’t do Borneo on a budget!
 I wished we could have extended further as with most things it takes a few days to get into the swing of things, and the guides focus at the beginning on making sure you see the ‘iconic’ species such as proboscis monkeys, orang-utans, crocs and hornbills.
 When we extended we went on searches further a field and were lucky enough to see more uncommon species such a flocks of rhinoceros hornbills and silver leaf monkeys!

-Actually on our last night on the jungle safari we were incredibly blessed to see the rare Tarsier, a crazy primate which jumps from tree to tree, is entirely carnivorous, can swivel its head 180 degrees in either direction like owls and have eyes as big as their brain.
+Actually on our last night in our budget Kinabatangan Lodge we were incredibly blessed to see the rare Tarsier, a crazy primate which jumps from tree to tree, is entirely carnivorous, can swivel its head 180 degrees in either direction like owls and have eyes as big as their brain.
 They actually have the largest eyes relative to body size of any mammal.
 Our guide had never seen while the camp leader said one hadn’t been seen in nearly two years!
-You know you have found something special when the guide runs back to camp and all the other guides wake up to come out and get a photo.
+You know you have found something special when the guide runs back to jungle camp and all the other guides wake up to come out and get a photo.
 Such a special moment and perfect way to end our Borneo wildlife tour!

-I have been on an Amazon Jungle Stay in Peru before (fun fact: its actually antipodal to Borneo) but really the experience offered here was far more intimate and big animals easier to spot.
-Well I’m not quite sure if big is the right word, as everything in Borneo seems to be ‘Pygmy’ even the people as one of our guides cheeky pointed out!
+I have been on an Amazon Jungle Stay in Peru before (fun fact: its actually antipodal to Borneo) but really this experience at Uncle Tan Borneo is far more intimate and big animals are much easier to spot.
+Well I’m not quite sure if big is the right word, as everything in Borneo seems to be ‘Pygmy’ – even the people as one of our guides cheekily pointed out!

 Are you thinking about doing it solo?
 Check out this awesome guide to solo travel in Malaysia for some great tips!

-At the Uncle Tan’s Jungle Camp, all accommodation is in the form of raised huts.
-There is only one type of accommodation at Camp.
-All huts are on sharing basis.
+At the Uncle Tan’s Jungle Camp, all accommodation is in the form of raised huts and are all on sharing basis.
 They are very basic but sufficient as long as you keep the mosquito net closed!
 You will learn how to do a bug check at night, and to keep you food in a provided plastic container.
 You will also learn to love the bucket showers they have – There really is something refreshing about showering in river water and leaves your skin feeling amazing.
 A insider tip is take as many as possible during the hot part of the day and one before bed really helps to combat any ‘stickyness’.
 Don’t worry it is still one of the best camping spots in Malaysia and if you are backpacking borneo you will quickly get use to the conditions!
 Daily you will go on four activites lasting between 1 – 3 hours, such as river excursions and jungle trekking depending on conditions and recent sightings.
-When your not out immersed in pristine nature the camp has a laid back vibe, great food, amazing hammocks and staff which are eager to help you identify bugs and other animals you may have seen!
+When your not out being immersed in pristine nature the camp has a laid back vibe, great food, amazing hammocks and staff which are eager to help you identify bugs and other animals you may have seen!

-Their are also plenty of bugs and birds to watch, cute pygmy squirrels – the worlds smallest squirrel, the occasional naught macaque monkey troupe a.k.a. the jungle mafia to keep you entertained if you should ever get bored.
-There is no WiFi, which is a blessing as everyone sits about and chats creating a great vibe, but their is power during times of the day if you need to charge cameras or other devices.
+There are also plenty of bugs and birds to watch, cute pygmy squirrels – the worlds smallest squirrel, the occasional naughty macaque monkey troupe a.k.a. the jungle mafia to keep you entertained if you should ever get bored.
+There is no WiFi, which is a blessing as everyone sits about and chats creating a great vibe, but there is power during times of the day if you need to charge cameras or other devices.
 The only things not included that you may want to purchase from their staff co-operative could be beer (10 RM), bottled water (3 RM) and soft drinks (3 RM).
-Rubber boots are also available for rent to protect against fire ants at night for 3 RM.
+Rubber boots are also available for rent to protect against fire ants at night during walks for 3 RM.
 Prices that even those doing Borneo on a budget can afford!
 Income earned by the staff co-operative goes to the staff.
-Uncle Tans takes no commission or percentage from the co-operative.
+Uncle Tans Jungle Camp takes no commission or percentage from the co-operative.
 The co-operative is the staff’s little business that the company allows them to conduct, which I think is great – and would suggest they expand into nuts and other snacks for a treat during the day!

 I really could’t recommend Uncle Tan’s Jungle Camp any higher to those backpacking Borneo.
-Uncle Tans is working hard to improve the local community, passionate about saving the Bornean Rainforest (which needs all the help it can get) and providing tourists with a unique experience and chance to immerse themselves in nature – After all isn’t that what we all came for!
+Uncle Tans is working hard to improve the local community, is passionate about saving the Bornean Rainforest (which needs all the help it can get) and providing tourists with a unique experience and chance to immerse themselves in nature!
+After all isn’t that what we all came for!
 If you do nothing else in Borneo – please come here, you will not regret it!
 Thank you Uncle Tan….
 I am already missing our boat air-con, hammock naps, gecko calls and bucket showers and will be back in future to try spot slow loris, gibbons and river otters (if anyone else see’s them, please don’t tell me – not sure I can handle it!)